8 Awesome Movies for Russian Learners on Netflix

 - Affordability: It may be expensive to purchase textbooks or pay for language courses, but you can get DVDs from Netflix for as low as $4.99 per month, or pick a streaming plan for as low as $7.99.

 - Convenience: You can stream Netflix movies on any device, which allows you to learn Russian on the go!
 You can sit through an entire movie when you have the time, or watch parts of it during your lunch break at work.
+For maximum effectiveness and ease of learning in the case of a busy schedule, you can even combine your film-binging with the Russian content on FluentU.

 - Variety: The best part of using Netflix movies as a learning tool is that there are so many options!
 You can choose between different genres, and simply switch if a movie isn’t appealing to you.